 - Wardrobe Running Crew – work directly with Assistant Stage Managers, Head Technician and Cast.
 Assist with costume changes, wardrobe repairs and laundry.

-- Production Assistants – general labour who participate in a specific task or many tasks to contribute to the labour requirements for the show.
-This might include, but is not limited to: light walking, painting, set/prop builds, replacement running crew, dressing room set up/clean up, cleanup of set/prop/costume inventories, postering and audience outreach)
+Production Assistant is a broad term meaning general labour who participates in a specific task or many tasks to contribute to the labour requirements for the show.
+This might include, but is not limited to:

 DON’T SEE ANYTHING THAT INTERESTS YOU?
 Contact us to discuss other ways to get involved!